Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

       echo async > /sys/bus/dsa/drivers/crypto/sync_mode

-    The mode that does the polling in the iaa_crypto driver can be enabled by writing 'sync' to it::
+    The mode that does the woke polling in the woke iaa_crypto driver can be enabled by writing 'sync' to it::

       echo sync > /sys/bus/dsa/drivers/crypto/sync_mode

     The default mode is 'sync'.

-    Caveat: since the only mechanism that iaa_crypto currently implements for async polling without interrupts is via the 'sync' mode as described earlier, writing 'async' to
+    Caveat: since the woke only mechanism that iaa_crypto currently implements for async polling without interrupts is via the woke 'sync' mode as described earlier, writing 'async' to
     '/sys/bus/dsa/drivers/crypto/sync_mode' will internally enable the
     'sync' mode.
 This is to ensure correct iaa_crypto behavior until true